harvardartmuseums/api-docs/analysis.md

 #### Tips and tricks

 * Include the parameter `size=0` if you don't want records in your results set.
 The records block will return as an empty array.
 * It's not always obvious which field to use when running an aggregation.
 For example the classification field on the object endpoint is indexed both as `classification` and `classification.exact`.
 We are adding field definitions for each endpoint but it will take some time for us to cover everything.
-In the meantime, don't hesitate to [ask us](https://docs.google.com/forms/d/118WjSPgKEYBjLU3B3iUkELwHbgeWryVb_5hw3o6_3K8/viewform) for clarificaiton on fields.
+In the meantime, don't hesitate to [ask us](https://docs.google.com/forms/d/118WjSPgKEYBjLU3B3iUkELwHbgeWryVb_5hw3o6_3K8/viewform) for clarification on fields.
 * It is possible to ask for multiple aggregations in a single request.
 * It is possible to subdivide an aggregation.